-This is the follow-on physics course to PHYS 215 (Physics for Science Engineering I), and is an engineering and scientist level, calculusbased, problem-solving physics course with lab component.
+This is the follow-on physics course to PHYS 215 (Physics for Science & Engineering I), and is an engineering and scientist level, calculus-based, problem-solving physics course with lab component.
 Topics covered are vibrations and waves, sound, electric charge and electric fields, circuits, magnetism, electromagnetic waves, light, optics and modern physics (quantum, atomic, relativity).
-Prereq. - PHYS215 with C or better.
 Core: SCI.